In the beginning

 Learnings

-I hate VMWare
+I hate VMware

-Administering VMs directly was an a nightmare.
+Administering VMs directly was a nightmare.
 At some point I tracked the number of times the VMs failed at some point (disconnecting from network, services dying, VMs crashing) and I was intervening 3/4 times a week.

 Every little thing was manual; updating, mounting network drives, etc...
 This sucked.

-IO limits is a thing
+IO limits are a thing

-Spinning rust (also known as Hard Disks lol) are physically limited to how many operations they can do per second as each time a random read/write occurs, the disk physically spins to find the location of a block.
-This is exaserbated when the OS needs to perform this more often if results of operations aren't stored in cache or memory causing an issue called disk thrashing, heavily degrading performance (and the life of your drives)
+Spinning rust (also known as Hard Disks) are physically limited to how many operations they can do per second as each time a random read/write occurs, the disk physically spins to find the location of a block.

 Building systems on the cloud makes this invisible.
 You upload to S3 and you defer thinking about IO to S3 engineers.
 Need for IO for a managed OpenSearch instance?
 Change a config to increase IO or change your storage type and AWS will migrate it for you.

-But when you're running your own bare metal, you literally have to plan ahead with the types of workloads you're expecting running.
-Things like how much ram you need to prevent disk thrashing, how much IO your drives expect to handle, etc...I did not do this and thought 2gb of ECC ram would be enough (surprise! ~ It wasn't).
+But when you're running bare metal, you have to plan ahead and accommodate the types of workloads you're expecting to run.
+Things like how much ram/cache you need to prevent disk thrashing, how much IO your drives expect to handle, etc...

-I only realized this when it started to take 2 minutes to load the Synology WebUI every time as the system was running p75 ~95% capacity of IOPs .
+I did not do this and thought 2gb of ECC ram would be enough (surprise! ~ It wasn't) and I only realized implications of this when it started to take 2 minutes to load the Synology WebUI with my system running at p75 ~95% capacity of HDD IOPs .

 Underestimating operations